slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'People remember more the beginning and the end of something.'*

-> *'You forget what you want to remember, and you remember what you want to forget.' -- Cormac McCarthy^*
+> *'You forget what you want to remember, and you remember what you want to forget.' -- Cormac McCarthy*

 > *'Either I forget right away or I never forget.'*